 Additionally, the regulations that govern marketing approvals, pricing, coverage and reimbursement for new drugs vary widely from country to country.
 Current and future legislation may significantly change the approval requirements in ways that could involve additional costs and cause delays in obtaining approvals.
 Some countries require approval of the sale price of a product before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
 As a result, we might obtain marketing approval for a product in a particular country, but then be subject to price regulations that delay commercial launch of the product, possibly for lengthy time periods, and negatively impact the revenues able to be generated from the sale of the product in that country.
-For example, although in September 2015 the European Commission approved the MAA for Grünenthal to market ZALVISO in the 28 EU member states as well as for the European Economic Area countries, Norway, Iceland and Liechtenstein, separate pricing and reimbursement approvals may impact their ability to successfully commercialize ZALVISO.
-Adverse pricing limitations may hinder our ability to recoup our investment in DSUVIA (known as ARX-04 outside the United States), ZALVISO and/or our other drug candidates, even if/when those drug candidates obtain marketing approval.
+For example, although in September 2015 the EC approved the MAA for Grünenthal to market Zalviso in the European Economic Area countries, including the 28 EU member states as well as Norway, Iceland and Liechtenstein, or the EEA, separate pricing and reimbursement approvals may impact their ability to successfully commercialize Zalviso.
+Adverse pricing limitations may hinder our ability to recoup our investment in DSUVIA, Zalviso and/or our other drug candidates, even if/when those drug candidates obtain marketing approval.